wyrdash/public/Codex.md

 # Monthly Reports

 ### 2014: ++----+-
+##### Oct 2014
+*New Goal:* Don't DO THE THING!
+*Outcome of previous goal:* Hit
+A buncha things happened.
+Meg broke up with me, first and foremost, but also a lot of development happened towards me becoming vegan.
+My grades closed for Q1, and I'm doing a lot better than my other 2 years of high school.
 ##### Sep 2014
 *New Goal:* Meditate 5 days a week, any time, any length *Outcome of previous goal:* Hit
 Started school, gotten in to the full swing of things, and to be honest, I kind of like it.
-I started the DND group, Me, Chris, Kas, Rose, and Mich.
+I started the DND group, Me, Chris, Kas, Rose, and Campbell.

 Oh man,
 ##### Aug 2014